peixebabel/simple-recognition/INSTALL.md

 NOTE 2: If you have a new installation of python, you probably already have PIP installed as well (a Python package installer)
 But In case PIP ins't already installed, refer to this link to install it : https://pip.pypa.io/en/latest/installing/

+##Caffe Framework

+This part is a bit more complicated.
+You can follow a step-by-step guide here: [caffe.berkeleyvision.org/installation](http://caffe.berkeleyvision.org/installation.html#prerequisites)